cdempsey99/CPP_Projects/README.md

 various multinational banks as clients.

 ### Projects
-In this repository you can see some side projects I've interesting, including physical simulation assignments from my degree and some Advent of Code challenges.
+In this repository you can see some side projects I've found interesting, including physical simulation assignments from my degree and some Advent of Code challenges.

 ### Contact
 If you have any questions feel free to contact me!
 You can reach me at dempsec5@tcd.ie or through my [LinkedIn](www.linkedin.com/in/callum-dempsey).